JanWielemaker/rocksdb/README.md

 several compression libraries.
 Most  systems   have  zlib installed, but others may provide better  performance  or   less  resource  usage.
 See [INSTALL.md](https://github.com/facebook/rocksdb/blob/master/INSTALL.md).
+On Ubuntu 22.04 the following packages were installed:

+    sudo apt install libsnappy-dev liblz4-dev libzstd-dev libgflags-dev

 Once these are in place, a simple

     ?- pack_install(rocksdb).